 Movie fans that need their fresh-from-the-cinema blockbusters, though, will want to to a look at Telstra TV Box Office – the recently launched service which brings you the very latest in Hollywood to rent or buy.
-As its name suggests, it’s best experienced on the Telstra TV streaming box, which you can buy from Telstra stores or get for free in selected Telstra Broadband bundles (and it comes with $125 of Box Office credit, too!)
+As its name suggests, it’s best experienced on the Telstra TV streaming box, which you can buy from Telstra stores or get for free in selected Telstra Broadband bundles.
 But you can also rent and buy movies through a wide range of other devices, including the latest smart TVs from LG, Samsung and more.

 For documentary lovers, the excellent Australian-owned streaming service DocPlay is a must-have.
 With hundreds of documentaries in their library covering all kinds of subjects – and more added every week – it’s superb value at only $6.95 a month.
 You can try it out completely free for a full 30 days to see for yourself.